There are two kinds of people. People who like surprises and people who don’t.

 The officer sticks wooden stakes into the sand and ties neon tape around each to create a giant square of bright tape around the seal.
-“This is very common,” she says.
-“A mother will sometimes leave her pup on the beach while she hunts.
+“This is very common.” she says.
+“A mother will sometimes leave a young calf on the beach while she hunts.
 The baby is left here on the sand.
 Safe.
 Away from the great whites who hunt them each summer.”

 Relief washes over me.
-The seal pup is okay.
+The seal calf is okay.

 I look toward the rolling waves and wonder where Madre Seal is.
 How does she remember where she’s left her baby on this beach that stretches all along the southern coast of Cape Cod?